 Let’s say you developed a fitness app.

 You’ve built the MVP and continued to test it.
-However, you’re unsure about the design of the app’s cover, the pictures you should use on its store profile or the colour scheme in general.
+However, you’re unsure about the design of the app’s cover, the pictures you should use on its store profile or the color scheme in general.
 Qualitative data can help you make these decisions.

 Asking questions of your users such as “Why did you choose to download this app, rather than one of our competitors?” or “What made our app stand out for you on the app store?” could allow your business to collect insights that otherwise would have been unavailable.